Oliyum Oliyum (film): Production

+Shakthi Chellam previously directed the documentary titled The Real Salute based on police officer Kiran Bedi.
 The film is set in pre-Independence India and is produced by NRIs Sivakumar and Rajeev Venkataraman.
 The film marks the return of Anand Babu in the lead role after a hiatus.
 The film features social worker Balam Kalyanasundaram and was shot at Ramoji Film City.

+Music

+The music for the film was composed by Yanidesh.
+The lyrics were penned by Sakthi Chellam.

 Reception

-Pavithra Srinivasan from Rediff.com opined that "With all these ingredients, you're definitely guaranteed a riot of humour with a production like this".
-A critic from Behindwoods said that " Throw in some amateurish direction and dialogues, above all some crass scenes that qualify for more than just skin show, you get the concoction called Oliyum Oliyum".
+Pavithra Srinivasan from Rediff.com rated the film zero out of five stars and opined that "With all these ingredients, you're definitely guaranteed a riot of humour with a production like this".